 "My initial reaction was one of anger and disappointment," he says three decades later.
 "I got here and I realized I was going to an awfully good hockey club.
 That made it a lot easier to handle.
 This was a team that had a chance to win a Stanley Cup.
 Once I was able to get the emotions out of it, I realized it was a tremendous opportunity."

-With Goring filling the role of No. 2 center, the Islanders go 8-0-4 in their final 12 regular-season games, then go on to win the first of their four consecutive Stanley Cup championships.
+With Goring filling the role of No. 2 center, the Islanders are 8-0-4 in their final 12 regular-season games, then go on to win the first of their four consecutive Stanley Cup championships.

-1920: Joe Malone scores six goals for the Quebec Bulldogs in a 10-4 victory against the Ottawa Senators, becoming the first NHL player to score six or more goals in a game twice during his career.
+1920: Joe Malone scores six goals for the Quebec Bulldogs in a 10-4 victory against the Ottawa Senators, becoming the first NHL player to score at least six goals in a game twice during his career.
 Six weeks earlier, he sets an NHL record by scoring seven goals in a win against Ottawa.

-1927: Howie Morenz of the Montreal Canadiens scores three straight goals in the third period for his first NHL hat trick in a 4-2 win against the visiting Toronto Maple Leafs.
+1927: Howie Morenz of the Montreal Canadiens scores three straight goals in the third period for his first NHL hat trick in a 4-2 win against the visiting Toronto St Patricks.

 1955: The Maple Leafs and Canadiens play to a scoreless tie at the Forum, with Toronto's Harry Lumley and Montreal's Jacques Plante earning shutouts.
 However, history is made when the Zamboni ice-resurfacing machine makes its NHL debut.
 Previously, resurfacing is done by a team of workers who have to meticulously squeegee the ice.
 The Zamboni, invented by Frank J. Zamboni in 1949, becomes a fixture in NHL arenas and rinks around the world.